 The Serendipity Advantage

-Serendipity Hotel embodies everything modern travelers seek in a Baja base:
+Serendipity embodies everything modern travelers seek in a Baja base:

 Location Benefits: